On Levi flat hypersurfaces with transversely affine foliation

 In this paper, we study transversely affine holomorphic foliations coming from a real analytic \textit{Levi flat} hypersurface in complex K\"ahler surfaces.
 A smooth real hypersurface $M$ in a complex manifold of dimension $\geq 2$ is \textit{Levi flat} if its Levi form vanishes identically or equivalently, if it admits a smooth foliation by complex hypersurfaces, called the \textit{Levi foliation} of $M$.
 When $M$ is real analytic, the Levi foliation extends to a holomorphic foliation on a neighborhood of $M$ (cf. \cite{Cartan}), and therefore may be characterized as an invariant real hypersurface of a codimension one holomorphic foliation.
 The existence of such an invariant closed real hypersurface is expected to pose a strong restriction on the foliations and ambient spaces, and their classification are of great interest, in particular, when the foliation is transversely affine.

 A fundamental tool in the study of the (non-)existence of Levi flat hypersurfaces the last 20 years is the pseudoconvexity of their complements, which are not only locally pseudoconvex by definition but also could show stronger pseudoconvexity in certain circumstances.
-Motivated by the conjecture of an exceptional minimal set for holomorphic foliations of the complex projective plane $\mathbb{CP}^2$ (cf. \cite{Cerveau}), Lins Neto \cite{LinsNeto} proved the non-existence of real analytic closed Levi flat hypersurface in $\mathbb{CP}^n$, $n\geq 3$, based on the Steinness of locally pseudoconvex domains of $\mathbb{CP}^n$ (cf. \cite{Takeuchi}).
-This result has then been generalized by Ohsawa \cite{Ohsawa2007} in compact K\"ahler manifolds in dimension $\geq 3$ in which the complement of the real analytic closed Levi flat hypersurface is assumed to be Stein.
+Motivated by the conjecture of an exceptional minimal set for holomorphic foliations of the complex projective plane $\mathbb{CP}^2$ (cf. \cite{Cerveau}), Lins Neto \cite{LinsNeto} proved the non-existence of real analytic closed Levi flat hypersurface in $\mathbb{CP}^n$, $n\geq 3$, based on the Steinness of locally pseudoconvex proper subdomains of $\mathbb{CP}^n$ (cf. \cite{Takeuchi}).
+This result has then been generalized by Ohsawa \cite{Ohsawa2007} in compact K\"ahler manifolds in dimension $\geq 3$ in which the non-existence was shown when the complement of the real analytic Levi flat hypersurface is assumed to be Stein for instance.
 Further constraints on the complex manifold $X$, in particular when $X$ is a surface, are less known, for instance, the (non-)existence of real analytic closed Levi flat hypersurface in $\mathbb{CP}^2$ is still an open problem (cf. \cite{Iordan-Matthey}).
 We refer the interested reader to \cite{OhsawaBook} for background and recent studies.